desertghostunr/cs480_Frost/PA9/README.md

 ## Controls

 ### Movement Controls (use these):
 * Move the mouse to move the cube.

 * Press the right mouse button to show the cursor.

 * Press the left mouse button to hide the cursor.

 * NOTE: It might be necessary to show the cursor and run the box into a wall until the cursor is over it.
 This keeps the cursor from going off of the screen and hindering use of the program.

-### Camera Controls (Don't use these except for debugging):
+### Lighting Controls
+* Note: the objects selected will be printed out in the terminal.

-* Press 1: set the camera to a top down view
+* Press 1: select adjusting ambient brightness.

-* Press 2: Set the camera to a Side by side view
+* Press 2: select adjusting objects specular brightness.

-* Press w: To zoom in *unless already zoomed in past sun then becomes a zoom out
-* Press s: To zoom out *unless zoomed past sun then becomes a zoom in

-* *Following controls become inverted if zoomed past the sun:
+* Press 3: select adjusting spotlight brightness and size.

-* Press Left arrow key: Moves camera to the left
+* Press Left arrow key:
+	* Option 2: switches to the previous object.
+	* Option 3: decreases spotlight size.

-* Press Right arrow key: Moves camera to the right
+* Press Right arrow key:
+	* Option 2: switches to the right object
+	* Option 3: increases spotlight size.

-* Press Up arrow key: Moves Up
+* Press Up arrow key: increases brightness.

-* Press Down arrow key: Moves down
+* Press Down arrow key: decreases brightness.

 ## Ubuntu.cse.unr.edu